fsr-de/docs/statutes.md

 *This translation is for information purposes only and is not legally binding.*

-These Statutes came into effect by resolution at a General Meeting on 03.05.2021.
+These Statutes came into effect by resolution at a General Meeting on XXXX XX, 2026.

 ## § 1 Scope

-Members of the Digital Engineering Student Body include all students of the University of Potsdam in the subjects IT-Systems Engineering, Data Engineering, Digital Health, Cybersecurity, Software Systems Engineering, and Computer Science, as well as PhD students enrolled at the Digital Engineering Faculty.
+All students at the University of Potsdam enrolled in the B.Sc.
+IT-Systems Engineering, M.Sc.
+Computer Science, M.Sc.
+Digital Health, M.Sc.
+IT-Systems Engineering, M.Sc.
+Data Engineering, M.Sc.
+Cybersecurity, and M.Sc.
+Software Systems Engineering programs, as well as all PhD students enrolled at the Digital Engineering Faculty, are members of the Digital Engineering Student Body.

 ## § 2 Organization